 Appeals are made in writing to the Secretary of the Academic Appeals Committee.
-Applications must be made on an Exclusion Appeal Form and must include the grounds and reasons for the Appeals must reach the Secretary of the Academic Appeals Committee within 14 days of the date of the letter which advised the student of the exclusion.
+Applications must be made on an exclusion appeal form and must include the grounds and reasons for the Appeals.
+Appeals must reach the Secretary of the Academic Appeals Committee within 14 days of the date of the letter which advised the student of the exclusion.

-8.2 Appeals against exclusion for unsatisfactory academic performance whether the penalty imposed and procedures followed were correct according to policy and rules the severity or otherwise of the penalty imposed mitigating circumstances advanced by or on behalf of the student in the appeal. pellants may be invited to present their case to the Academic Appeals Committee at a ne nominated by the Committee.
+8.2 Appeals against exclusion for unsatisfactory academic performance whether the penalty imposed and procedures followed were correct according to policy and rules the severity or otherwise of the penalty imposed mitigating circumstances advanced by or on behalf of the student in the appeal. tin cor Co pellants may be invited to present their case to the Academic Appeals Committee at a ne nominated by the Committee.
+An appellant may choose to be accompanied by a mpanion.
+The companion may not speak unless invited to do so by the Chair of the mmittee.
+A representative of the Equity Board may be invited to attend the Academic speals Committee. nen an appeal against exclusion is upheld, the student is placed on probationary enrolment the remainder of the academic year.
+8.3 Appeals against exclusion for failure to complete a course within time limits tot appeal against exclusion for failing to complete a course within time limits is referred the relevant Academic Board.
+The Academic Board recommends to the Academic Appeals mmittee whether the appeal should be upheld or dismissed.
+The Committee considers: whether the penalty imposed and the procedures followed were correct according to the relevant policies and rules the severity or otherwise of the penalty imposed mitigating circumstances advanced by or on behalf of the student in the appeal. - pellants may be invited to present their case to the Academic Appeals Committee at a nominated by the Committee.
 An appellant may choose to be accompanied by a companion.
 The companion may not speak unless invited to do so by the Chair of the Committee.
 A representative of the Equity Board may be invited to attend the Academic Appeals Committee.